Nutty-Git/slotswapper/README.md

 "# slotswapper"

 A full-stack web application (React + Node.js + Express + MongoDB) that allows users to create events, mark them as swappable, request swaps, and accept or reject swap requests.
-This project is built as part of the **ServiceHive SDE Assignment**.

 ---